Jenn Eisenberg (Co-Founder)

 In addition to dance, Michelle has been teaching Pilates since 2000.
 She is Adjunct Faculty for Fletcher Pilates®, Pilates Method Alliance Certified and a certified Gyrotonic® teacher.

-Michelle maintains her inspiration through nightly dance concerts performed by her 4-year-old daughter and 19-month-old son.
+Michelle maintains her inspiration through nightly dance concerts performed by her 5-year-old daughter and 2-year-old son.